 Angela Harris was raised in the rural Chilcotin region of BC, Canada, where hunting, fishing and venturing out in to the wilderness were the norm.
 Her Dad and Grandpa ran the trap line in the winter months and their sawmill in the summer, while her mom managed the home front.

 The smell of wood smoke, sawdust, beaver bait and diesel filled the air and the sounds of Tom T Hall, The Carter Family, George Jones, Kitty Wells and Patsy Montana echoed through the walls.
-Harris was drawn to those sweet sounds of harmony and the simplicity of the melody and lyrics and began singing along, learning all the yodelling and harmony parts to as many Classic Country, Bluegrass and Folk albums that she could.
+Harris was drawn to those sweet sounds of harmony and the simplicity of the melody and lyrics and began singing along, learning all the yodeling and harmony parts to as many Classic Country, Bluegrass and Folk albums that she could.

-Aside from her 18-year solo career, Harris also enjoys collaborating in various musical projects.
-Her latest ones include performing as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) from Sept 2010-Feb 2015 with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed.
+Aside from Angela’s 21-year solo career, she also enjoys collaborating in various musical projects.
+Her latest collaboration was performing as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) from Sept 2010-Feb 2015 with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed.
 Together they recorded and released the JUNO nominated album LOST & UNDONE: A Gospel Bluegrass Companion in 2013 and went on to win a CFMA Vocal Group of the Year award.

 Harris also had the pleasure of touring as a cast member in the Barney Bentall & The Grand Cariboo Opry road show for 5 seasons (2010-2015) and also appears on various recording projects such as Barney Bentall's Flesh and Bone, Matt Masters' All Western Winners and Chris Ronald's Fragments.